 So how did Africans in Egypt get a hold of cocaine?
 They picked it.

 At least 10 species of Erythroxylaceae exist throughout the African continent.
 Not the least of which are Erythroxylum fischeri and Erythroxylum emarginatum.
 At least two more species are found on the island nation of Mauritus, just east of Madagascar in the Indian Ocean.
 Bieri et al (2006) were able to easily extract cocaine from 14 wild species throughout the world, including Mauritus.
 Unfortunately, they weren’t able to test the African species.
-But Nishiyama et al (2006) were able to extract cocaine specifically from Erythroxylum emarginatum (also called the African cocaine tree).
-Traditionally, this plant is used as a stimulant and for pain relief.

 The reason Beiri et al weren’t able to test the various African species of Erythroxylaceae is because of the overwhelming barriers to any experimentation to these species due to the American “war on drugs.”
 It’s likely that there are species of Erythroxylaceae in Africa that have not even been discovered in modern times that may have been well known in antiquity.
 There is even speculation that Erythroxylaceae originated in Africa (Oltman 1968).